Born outside Aughrim, Co. Wicklow in 1947 (as W. J. Mc Cormack), Hugh Maxton was educated at Trinity College Dublin, and in Derry.

 Cynical middle-age has prompted a turn to fiction—‘Twenty16 Vision’ (2009) and ‘Happen’ (2013).
 A third novel, ‘Stories of a Mother’, is possible.
 He also wrote the libretto to a chamber opera by John Buckley, ‘The Word Upon the Window-Pane’ (produced Wexford Festival 1991).

-He lived intermittently in Hungary over a period of 10 years, and has translated English poems by the Hungarian writers Agnes Nemes Nagy, Sándor Wéöres, and Endre Ady.
+He has lived intermittently in Hungary over a period of 12 years, and has translated into English poems by Agnes Nemes Nagy, Sándor Weores, and Endre Ady.
 In 2015, he was elected an honorary member of the Széchenyi Academy of Letters and the Arts (Budapest).